Sugar Syrup for Cakes – The Ultimate Guide

 Using sugar syrup on cakes is far from a new or novel idea, pastry chefs have been doing it for years.
 Probably for as long as there have been pastry chefs.
 They do it both to help keep the cake moist, and to add extra flavour.
 And those are all great reasons why cake syrup is also an excellent addition to any home baker’s repertoire.

-They’re also very useful in cake decorating, both for keeping the cake moist while spending time decorating it (also super useful for keeping naked cakes from drying out!) but you can also use the syrup to adhere some cake decorations or to make fondant stick to ganache.
+They’re also very useful in cake decorating, both for keeping a cake moist while spending time decorating it (also super useful for keeping naked cakes from drying out!) but you can also use the syrup to adhere some cake decorations or to make fondant stick to ganache.
+I also use it to stick fondant onto sugar cookies.

 I’m going to try and cover everything that you need to know about simple syrup for cakes in this post, but if there’s one thing in particular that you’re looking for, then here’s a handy table of contents for you so you can skip to where you need to go.